7 Steps to Better Design Thinking

 7. Monitor & Control

 The product owner is the person who is mainly responsible for the Monitor and Control phase.
 However, the designer will still need to be aware of this process because they will be involved in different aspects of this process when necessary.
-The Monitor and Control phase oversees metrics and tasks to ensure the project stays within the agreed-upon scope, budget, and timeframe.
-The process includes overseeing a pivot when necessary to ensure that the project is kept at minimal risk.
-Usually, the designer will be apart of this process when a pivot occurs or when a new iteration is requested.
+For example, the Monitor and Control phase oversees metrics and tasks to ensure the project stays within the agreed-upon scope, budget, and timeframe.
+In addition, the process includes overseeing a pivot when necessary to ensure that the project is kept at minimal risk.
+Usually, the designer will be a part of this process when a pivot occurs or a new iteration is requested.

-Using this extended version of the Design Thinking methodology, a designer can advocate for both the user and the product while providing the right solution to the problem and creating the right process for successful implementation.
-Using empathy when uncovering the user's needs leads to defining the problem statement in a human-centric way.
-If the problem statement is defined in this manner, the ideation process becomes more dynamic.
-When many possibilities are on the table, the designer can create and implement a forward-thinking solution.
+Using this extended version of the Design Thinking methodology, a designer can advocate for both the user and the product while providing the right solution to the problem and creating the proper process for successful implementation.
+Empathy when uncovering the user's needs leads to defining the problem statement in a human-centric way.
+If the problem statement is defined, the ideation process becomes more dynamic.
+The designer can create and implement a forward-thinking solution when many possibilities are on the table.

 Suggested Resources for Further Reading: